 25. Eat some jelly beans while reading the jelly bean prayer.

 26. Talk about what it must have been like for Jesus to spend 40 days in the desert.

 27. Go outside on a nice day and take in nature.
 Remind your kids that everything they see was created by God.

 28. Do volunteer work with your kids.
-Pick up trash in the park or visit a nursing home.
+Pick up trash in the park or send letters to nursing home residents.

 29. Help your kids memorize the Lord’s Prayer by saying it each day.

 30. Watch or read The Lion, the Witch, and the Wardrobe and point out how Aslan sacrificed himself to save others the same way Jesus did to save us.

 31. Pick a saint to learn more about together.